 Bringing a claim

 Job applicants or employees who believe that they have suffered sex discrimination could consider bringing a claim in the employment tribunal.
-Prior to issuing a claim the job applicant or employee would be required to follow the Advisory Conciliation and Arbitration Service (Acas) early conciliation process.
+Prior to issuing a claim the job applicant or employee would be required to follow the Acas early conciliation process.
 In certain cases, it may also be appropriate to have raised an internal grievance beforehand.

 Any claims must normally be filed within three months (less a day) from when the discriminatory act occurred.
 The time limit is subject to the early conciliation rules for extending time.

 For information about equal pay see Equal pay: A guide for employees.